kevinolega/callcentertrainingtips/_posts/2016-07-07-advantages.md

 A CEO or Manager trusted me enough to pay me to do work.

-At the same time I learn skills that are useful for many different businesses.
+At the same time, I learn skills that are useful for many different businesses.

 Take care of your job and the skills that you learn will take care of you.